Skim by Section

 ★ Steps to Plant a Sprouted Onion ★

-Here's how to regrow a sprouted onion in just 7 steps from preparing your sprouted onion to harvesting and storing your newly grown onions!
+Here's how to regrow a sprouted onion in just 7 steps from preparing your sprouted onion to harvesting and storing your newly grown onions.
 Easy enough for a beginner gardener to pull off.

-Peel the sprouted onion.
+Step 1: Peel the sprouted onion.

 Peel off the "meat" of the onion, layer by layer, down to the center.

-Separate sprouts.
+Step 2: Separate the sprouts.

 Once you get to the center of your onion, you'll want to carefully separate the green sprouts into individual plants.